Menu

 Book Bags

-In support of our approach to teaching reading, your child will take home a Read, Write Inc phonics book.
-Your child will be reading the book during the RWI lessons, and we ask that you reinforce your child’s learning by revisiting the book.
+In support of our approach to teaching reading, your child will take home a Read, Write Inc. home reading book.
+Your child will be reading their book during their RWI lessons and we ask that you reinforce your child's learning by revisting the book.
+Depending on the group that your child is working with they will either have a new book every 3 days or every 5 days.

-Your child will be bringing home a password.
-This will enable them to log onto the spelling shed and maths shed.
+Your child will be given a password to access this.
+The passwords will enable them to log onto the spelling shed, maths shed and TT rockstars.
 We will set a variety of fun activities on this site for you to share at home with your child.

 PE